cambridgeltl/visual-med-alpaca/README.md

 The process of filtering and editing question-answer pairs was performed manually.
 A total of 54,000 turns were carefully selected, taking into account the criteria of balance and diversity.

-## Visual Adaptation: Medical Image Captioning and Deplot
+## Visual Experts: Radiology Image Captioning, DePlot, and More

-Visual input is a critical element of the medical domain, contributing essential information in healthcare settings.
-Healthcare practitioners heavily rely on visual cues to diagnose, monitor and treat patients.
-Medical imaging technologies, such as X-ray, CT and MRI, provide an unparalleled means of examining internal organs, identifying diseases and abnormalities that may not be visible to the naked eye.
+Visual input constitutes a vital component of the medical domain, supplying indispensable information in healthcare environments.
+Healthcare professionals extensively depend on visual cues for diagnosis, monitoring, and treatment of patients.
+Medical imaging technologies, such as X-rays, CT scans, and MRIs, offer unparalleled insight into internal organs, detecting diseases and abnormalities that may be invisible to the naked eye.
+Additionally, scientific figures and medical records, including plots, charts, and tables, are prevalent in the medical field.

-Our study involves a further development of our previous work on visual language reasoning concerning charts and plots, as showcased in [DEPLOT](https://huggingface.co/docs/transformers/main/model_doc/deplot): One-shot visual language reasoning by plot-to-table translation.
-In this study, we enhance our approach by incorporating a visual foundation model that is capable of accommodating radiology images as inputs.

-Within this particular framework, the task of visual language reasoning can be delineated into a bifurcation consisiting of two key phases: (1) the process of translating image to text, followed by (2) a cognitive engagement in reasoning over the text thereby derived.

-The process involves the utilization of visual foundation models to convert medical images into an intermediate text state.
-The converted data is subsequently employed to prompt a pre-trained large language model (LLM), relying on the few-shot reasoning abilities inherent in LLMs.
+We propose linking visual experts with Med-Alpaca, as foundation model chaining presents a modular and highly adaptable framework for incorporating a diverse array of visual modules.
+Within this framework, any multimodal task can be divided into two essential stages: (1) the conversion of images to text, and (2) cognitive reasoning based on the derived text.
+In our context, visual experts (i.e., visual foundation models) transform medical images into an intermediate text representation.
+This converted data is then used to prompt a pretrained LLM, leveraging the inherent few-shot reasoning capabilities of LLMs to generate appropriate responses.

-At present, our platform is capable of supporting two distinct visual foundation models, namely the [DEPLOT](https://huggingface.co/docs/transformers/main/model_doc/deplot) and Med-GIT models, considering the prevalence of plot and radiology imagery within the medical field.
-This system's architecture is also designed to facilitate the seamless integration of alternate medical visual foundation models.
+Currently, our platform supports two distinct visual foundation models: the Med-GIT models and [DePlot](https://huggingface.co/docs/transformers/main/model_doc/deplot), chosen due to the widespread presence of radiology images and plots within the medical domain.
+The system's architecture is also designed to enable seamless integration of alternative medical visual foundation models, and we plan to incorporate additional visual experts in the near future.

 The Med-GIT model represents a [GIT](https://github.com/microsoft/GenerativeImage2Text): Generative Image-to-text Transformer for Vision and Language, fine-tuned specifically on the [ROCO](https://github.com/razorx89/roco-dataset) dataset to facilitate specialized radiology image captioning.
 The training procedure for the model is outlined in comprehensive detail in our publicly accessible Github repository.

 ## Case Study